philterd/philter/docs/docs/api_and_sdks/api/webhooks.md

 | `webhookUrl`     | Absolute `https://` (or `http://`) URL to which Philter will POST the event.             |
 | `webhookSecret`  | Shared secret used to HMAC-sign each request body.
 Minimum 16 characters; 48 recommended. |

-The dashboard's **Settings → Webhook** section provides a "Generate" button that creates a 48-character secret using `SecureRandom`.
+The dashboard's **My Account** → **Webhook** tab provides a "Generate" button that creates a 48-character secret.
 The secret can be revealed with the password field's eye icon.
 Saving with no URL or secret has no effect; use **Remove Webhook** to disable delivery.

 ## Events